iamiranjbar/Stock-Tweets-Analysis-System/README.md

 # BigData Spring2021 Final Project

+This is final project of Big Data Analysis course at the University of Tehran.

+We developed a complete system for real time analysis of Iran's stock related tweets.

 ## Getting Started

 Use step 1 and 2 from this guide https://kafka.apache.org/quickstart to start zookeeper and kafka.